ElcoLuijendijk/pybasin/readme.md

 python make_figure output_directory_or_file
 ````

-Output files can be recognized by the file type .pck.
+Output files can be recognised by the file type .pck.
 If you specify a directory the script will list all .pck files in this directory and ask you which one to use for making a figure.